Monisha-11/IMPLEMENT-ARMA-IN-PYTHON/README.md

-# EXP 7 - ARIMA IN PYTHON
+# EXP 7 - ARMA IN PYTHON

 ## AIM: